This is the fifth passenger train consist I would like to talk about. Previous blog posts include:

 The resulting train would be fairly reasonable to model as follows:

-SP GS-4 in Daylight colors as road engine - these engines in full Daylight colors were common on the Coast Line until about 1953-54.
+An SP GS-4 in Daylight colors as road engine - these engines in full Daylight colors were common on the Coast Line until about 1953-54 and regularly were assigned to the

 1. SP Stream-styled baggage car (if available) or use a 70ft standard Harriman Baggage